A topic from the subject of Biochemistry in Chemistry.

 Bioinformatics and Computational Chemistry

 Bioinformatics and computational chemistry are two closely related fields that use computational methods to study biological systems.
 Bioinformatics focuses on the analysis and interpretation of biological data, while computational chemistry focuses on the development and application of computational methods to study chemical systems.
+They are both interdisciplinary, drawing on computer science, biology, chemistry, mathematics, and statistics.

 Key Points

-• Bioinformatics and computational chemistry are used to study a wide range of biological and chemical problems, including protein structure and function, drug discovery, and the development of new materials.
+• They are used to study a wide range of biological and chemical problems, including protein structure and function, drug discovery, materials science, and systems biology.

 Main Concepts